grocky/infrastructure/websites/blog.rockygray.com/content/posts/mouse-detective/index.md

 ### Frame checker

-In concurrent goroutines frames are pulled from the `frames` channel and sent to the Objectbox container.
-If the model detects a mouse in the frame, then we construct a `result` and place it in the channel.
+In concurrent goroutines, frames are pulled from the frames channel and sent to the Objectbox container.
+If the model detects a mouse in the frame, then we construct a result and place it in the channel.

 ```go
 // channel of frames with mice